tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 I look back to find a fresh sheet being feed into the machine, corners scorched like it'd survived a fire that should have killed it.

-Alice\*—\*could this really be her lost journal?
+Alice—could this really be her lost journal?
 The founder of the Order itself?

 My stomach tightened.